Skip to Content

 Cost

-A color melting service typically costs between $150 to $175, while balayage hair coloring costs between $76 to $452
+A color melting service typically costs between $150 to $175, while balayage hair coloring typically ranges from $150 to $450 or more depending on the salon and region.

 The cost depends on the time a hair stylist spends during the entire process and the amount of dye used.
 The stylist’s level of expertise also influences the cost.